lenilsonjr/Blog/content/minimalism.md

 We spent almost a year there.

 Then I decided that was time for me to move on.
-But this time I need to go lean.
+But this time I needed to go lean.

 # Why